-Opioid pain relievers are most often prescribed following surgery or to treat cancer pain –- situations less common to young people.
-But opioids may be prescribed in the event of accidental injury -– a sports-related injury, for example, or a biking accident in which a fracture or even a severe sprain occurs.
+Opioid pain relievers are most often prescribed following surgery or to treat cancer pain — situations less common to young people.

-There are also non-opioid pain relievers (gabapentin, for example) that also have a potential for misuse and abuse, but much lower than that of opioids.
+There are also non-opioid pain relievers (gabapentin, for example) with potential for misuse and abuse, but much lower than that of opioids.

-The risk of addiction is particularly concerning when the patient is a teen or young adult because their brains are still developing and therefore biologically predisposed to experimentation.
-So if your teen or young adult is prescribed opioid pain relievers, you or your child’s caregiver should control the medication, dispense it only as prescribed and monitor their children closely for signs of misuse or growing dependence.
+The risk of addiction grows when the patient is a teen or young adult because their brains are still developing and biologically predisposed to experimentation.
+Suppose your teen or young adult is prescribed an opioid.
+In that case, you or another caregiver should control the medication, dispense it only as prescribed and monitor closely for signs of misuse or growing dependence.

 In addition to the danger of dependence, misuse of opioids can cause dramatic increases in blood pressure and heart rate, organ damage, difficulty breathing, seizures and even death.

-Is a prescription opioid necessary to treat my child’s pain?
-Might an over the counter (OTC) pain reliever such as acetaminophen (e.g., Tylenol), in combination with a non-steroidal anti-inflammatory drug (NSAID) be just as effective?
-For chronic pain, can we explore alternative treatments such as physical therapy, acupuncture, biofeedback or massage?
+Ask about alternatives.
+An over-the-counter (OTC) pain reliever like acetaminophen (e.g., Tylenol) in combination with a non-steroidal anti-inflammatory drug (NSAID) might be just as effective.
+You can ask about exploring treatments like physical therapy, acupuncture, biofeedback or massage for chronic pain.

-How many pills are being prescribed, and over how long a period?
+How many pills are being prescribed, and over what period of time?
 Is it necessary to prescribe this quantity of pills?

-What are the risks of misuse?
-(The prescriber should be able to answer this question for the specific drug being prescribed.)
+The prescriber should be able to answer this question for any drug being prescribed.

-Should my child be screened to determine his/her risk of substance use disorder (SUD) before this medication is prescribed?
 If not, why not?
-(Common risk factors include co-occurring mental health disorders such as depression or ADHD, as well as a family history of addiction or a recent trauma such as a death in the family or a divorce.)
+Common risk factors include co-occurring mental health disorders such as depression or ADHD, as well as a family history of addiction or a recent trauma such as a death in the family or a divorce.

-As mentioned above, supervise the dispensing of the medication, counting the pills in the bottle to be sure they are being taken as prescribed.
-Clearly document when the prescription was filled and when a refill will be needed -– and be suspicious of any missing medication.
+Keep a count of pills to be sure they are being taken as prescribed, and clearly document when the prescription was filled and when a refill will be needed.
+Be suspicious of any missing medication.

-Communicate with your child about the risks of misuse, and be very clear that the medication is not to be shared with others.
+Make sure your child understands the risks associated with prescription pain relievers, and be very clear that their medication, as with any prescription, is not to be shared with others.

-Communicate regularly with your child about the level of pain he/she is feeling, making sure the pain is diminishing with time and staying alert for any signs that your child is growing dependent on the medication.
+Communicate regularly with your child about the level of pain they’re feeling, making sure it’s diminishing with time.
+Stay alert for any signs that your child is growing dependent on the medication.

-Signs of misuse can include drowsiness, nausea, constipation, slowed breathing and slurred speech.
+Adverse effects of opioids — which could be a sign of misuse — include drowsiness, nausea, constipation, slowed breathing and slurred speech.

-Signs of withdrawal –- which would occur if a child has become dependent on an opioid and then stops taking it –- include anxiety, irritability, loss of appetite, craving for the drug, runny nose, sweating, vomiting and diarrhea.
+Signs of withdrawal — which would occur if your child has become dependent on an opioid and then stopped taking it — include anxiety, irritability, loss of appetite, craving for the drug, runny nose, sweating, vomiting and diarrhea.

-If you are concerned that your child may be dependent on pain medication, consult the prescriber (who may in turn consult with a pain specialist), and they should also consider having a substance use counselor complete an assessment.
-An assessment should include a thorough look at the extent of your child’s drug and alcohol use, his/her mental and physical health as well as personal, medical and family history.
+If you’re concerned that your child may be dependent, consult the prescriber, who may in turn consult with a pain specialist.
+They should consider having a substance use counselor complete an assessment that reviews the extent of your child’s drug and alcohol use, their mental and physical health as well as personal, medical and family history.